Port Lympne Hotel & Reserve

 - Treetop Challenge at Howletts is closed, but you can still explore the ancient woodlands of Animals of The Ice Age

-- Keeper talks will not be running to ensure social distancing can be properly observed
+- Keeper talks and animal encounters will not be running to ensure social distancing can be properly observed

 - Access to certain at-risk species may be limited

 - Additional toilet and handwashing facilities will be available

 We have a range of places to eat at Port Lympne.
 Choose from the sophisticated Port Lympne Mansion restaurant, the rustic and authentic Babydoll's Wood-Fired Pizza, recently-refurbished Bear Lodge or the informal Basecamp or Pinewood Cafe.
 All of our catering outlets have been reworked to facilitate social distancing.

 We are also lucky to be able to offer extensive outside space at both parks to allow you to be able to enjoy a picnic in the glorious Kentish countryside.

 Our keepers and veterinary teams are closely monitoring the latest guidance on animals and COVID-19.
 Additional cleaning and safeguarding measures have been out in place and we will not be offering animal encounters or experiences with any at-risk species.
 We are confident that with these additional measures the animals are quite safe.